usfcs-scholars/start2019/_includes/wednesday.md

 **We will leave from LS G12 for our field trip at 12:15pm.** We will use [public transportation](https://www.sfmta.com/) to travel to the [Exploratorium](https://www.exploratorium.edu/) museum in downtown San Francisco.
 We will likely break into two groups (with one coordinator per group).
 The directions are:

-  1. Walk to the Muni bus stop at the [Fulton and Shrader](https://www.sfmta.com/stops/fulton-st-shrader-st-14234) corner (across the street from the church).
+  1. Walk to the Muni bus stop at the [Turk and Chabot Terrace](https://www.sfmta.com/stops/turk-st-chabot-ter-16715) corner (across the street from the [Lone Mountain](https://www.usfca.edu/campus-buildings-services/lone-mountain-campus/lone-mountain-main) stairs).

-  2. Take the [5 Fulton](https://www.sfmta.com/routes/5-fulton) or [5R Fulton Rapid](https://www.sfmta.com/routes/5r-fulton-rapid) bus inbound to downtown.
-Depending which bus you take, it will take between 20 and 25 minutes.
+  2. Take the [31 Balboa](https://www.sfmta.com/routes/31-balboa) bus inbound to downtown.
+Stay on this bus for 28 stops (approximately 35 minutes).

-  3. Get off at the [Market and 4th](https://www.sfmta.com/stops/market-st-4th-st-15642) stop.
-There will be signs in the area for the Powell station.
+  3. Get off at the [Spear and Market](https://www.sfmta.com/stops/spear-st-market-st-16475) stop.
+This stop is next to the Federal Reserve Bank of San Francisco, and near the Hyatt Regency and Bank of America buildings.

-  4. From there, take the [F Market](https://www.sfmta.com/routes/f-market-wharves) [streetcar](https://www.sfmta.com/getting-around/muni/historic-streetcars) inbound to Fisherman's Wharf.
-You will take this for around 15 to 20 minutes for 9 stops.
+  4. From there, walk along Market Street towards the Embarcadero (towards the bay) and iconic [Ferry Building](https://www.ferrybuildingmarketplace.com/) and wait for the other groups to arrive.

-  5. Stay on the [F Market](https://www.sfmta.com/routes/f-market-wharves) streetcar past the Embarcadero and Ferry Building (along the bay) and get off at the [Embarcadero and Green](https://www.sfmta.com/stops/embarcadero-green-st-14517) stop.
-This will drop you off right infront of the [Exploratorium](https://www.exploratorium.edu/) building.
-Wait there for everyone to arrive.
+  5. Once everyone is together again, we will walk approximately 15 minutes along the Embarcadero (along the bay) to the [Exploratorium](https://www.exploratorium.edu/) building.

 See the [transportation](transportation.html) page for details on costs.